MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Get-ADUser.md

 -Partition "CN=Schema,CN=Configuration,DC=EUROPE,DC=TEST,DC=CONTOSO,DC=COM"

-In many cases, a default value will be used for the Partition parameter if no value is specified.
+In many cases, a default value is used for the Partition parameter if no value is specified.
 The rules for determining the default value are given below.
-Note that rules listed first are evaluated first and once a default value can be determined, no further rules will be evaluated.
+Note that rules listed first are evaluated first and once a default value can be determined, no further rules is evaluated.

-In AD DS environments, a default value for Partition will be set in the following cases:  - If the Identity parameter is set to a distinguished name, the default value of Partition is automatically generated from this distinguished name.
+In AD DS environments, a default value for Partition is set in the following cases:  - If the Identity parameter is set to a distinguished name, the default value of Partition is automatically generated from this distinguished name.

 - If running cmdlets from an Active Directory provider drive, the default value of Partition is automatically generated from the current path in the drive.
-- If none of the previous cases apply, the default value of Partition will be set to the default partition or naming context of the target domain.
+- If none of the previous cases apply, the default value of Partition is set to the default partition or naming context of the target domain.

-In AD LDS environments, a default value for Partition will be set in the following cases:
+In AD LDS environments, a default value for Partition is set in the following cases:

 - If the Identity parameter is set to a distinguished name, the default value of Partition is automatically generated from this distinguished name.
 - If running cmdlets from an Active Directory provider drive, the default value of Partition is automatically generated from the current path in the drive.
-- If the target AD LDS instance has a default naming context, the default value of Partition will be set to the default naming context.
+- If the target AD LDS instance has a default naming context, the default value of Partition is set to the default naming context.
 To specify a default naming context for an AD LDS environment, set the msDS-defaultNamingContext property of the Active Directory directory service agent (DSA) object (nTDSDSA) for the AD LDS instance.
-- If none of the previous cases apply, the Partition parameter will not take any default value.
+- If none of the previous cases apply, the Partition parameter does not take any default value.

 ```yaml
 Type: String